Information Technology Services (ITS)

 “No small feat”: size and scale mean extensive work

-The project’s core objective was to replace the University’s existing seven-year-old VoIP system, as its contract was nearing completion.
-More than 400 departments and 10,000+ users across the University were set to be impacted, with over 11,000 phone numbers scheduled for migration.
+The project’s core objective was to replace the university’s existing seven-year-old VoIP system.
+More than 400 departments and 10,000+ users were set to be impacted, with over 11,000 phone numbers scheduled for migration.

 “The Telecommunications team worked closely with Rogers Communications to design, implement and support the migration,” says Hu.
-“Executing this migration without disrupting University operations required technical expertise, meticulous planning and seamless collaboration between parties, all of which we’re very proud to have achieved.”
+“Executing this migration without disrupting university operations required technical expertise, meticulous planning and seamless collaboration between parties,” says Hu, “all of which we’re very proud to have achieved.”

 Benefits: Streamlining communication and boosting efficiency